 DonorsChoose: I'm a member of the National Advisory Council of respected educational nonprofit DonorsChoose, which is pioneering a fundamentally new way of engaging people in supporting classroom education to directly help students in need.

-Votizen: I advised Votizen as they worked to help passionate people campaign together to fight for the issues and candidates they care about.
-Votizen was acquired by Causes.com and the team continues its work on public engagement with governance as part of that company.
+Votizen: Votizen worked to help people campaign together for the issues and candidates they care about.
+I was ostensibly an advisor to Votizen, but it was acquired by Causes.com before I made any substantive contributions.

 Oink: I advised Milk, Inc. on their effort to create Oink, an app for recording and sharing all the experiences and products you enjoy in a day.
 The Milk team was acquired by Google in 2012.